HFA301 Calculation of Breeding Values

 First time: 2003H

 In this course, ways of calculating breeding values in domestic animal breeding programs will be explored.
 Focus will be put on understanding the methods, and limitations of the methods.
 Small practical calculation examples and matrix notation will be used.
 We will go through (chapter 26 in the textbook): The general mixed effect model.
 Estimation of fixed effects and prediction of random effects (blup).
 Estimability.
 Standard errors of estimators.
 Animal model.
 Reduced animal model.
 Calculation of relationship matrix and inverse relationship matrix.
 Breeding values in models with repeated measurements on individuals.
 Maternal effects models.
-R will be used for data handling.
-(Comparison to breeding industry software may be considered.)
-Regarding variance component estimation (chapter 27 in the textbook), an introduction to the underlying theoretical foundation and the principles for calculation techniques will be covered.
+There will not be focus on computer programmes that are specialised for breeding value calculations in practical domestic animal breeding situations, but the programme matlab will be used.
+(An alternative is R.) Regarding variance component estimation (chapter 27 in the textbook), an introduction to the underlying theoretical foundation and the principles for calculation techniques will be covered.

 Students will learn what breeding values calculated as blup-values are, and will be able to calculate these values for example data sets.
 They will also be acquainted with the estimation of variance components that are required to find blup-values.